balderdashy/sails-docs/concepts/extending-sails/Adapters/Adapters.md

 Adapters are mainly focused on providing model-contextualized CRUD methods.
 CRUD stands for create, read, update, and delete.
 In Sails/Waterline, we call these methods `create()`, `find()`, `update()`, and `destroy()`.

 For example, a `MySQLAdapter` implements a `create()` method which, internally, calls out to a MySQL database using the specified table name and connection information and runs an `INSERT ...` SQL query.

-In practice, your adapter can really do anything it likes-- any method you write will be exposed on the raw connection objects and any models which use them.

-##### Class methods
-Below, `class methods` refer to the static, or collection-oriented, functions available on the model itself, e.g. `User.create()` or `Menu.update()`.
-To add custom class methods to your model (beyond what is provided in the adapters it implements), define them as top-level key/function pairs in the model object.

-##### Instance methods
-`instance methods` on the other hand, (also known as object, or model, methods) refer to methods available on the individual result models themselves, e.g. `User.findOne(7).done(function (err, user) { user.someInstanceMethod(); });`.
-To add custom instance methods to your model (beyond what is provided in the adapters it implements), define them as key/function pairs in the `attributes` object of the model's definition.

-##### DDL and auto-migrations
-`DDL` stands for data-definition language, and is a common fixture of schema-oriented databases.
-In Sails, auto-migrations are supported out of the box.
-Since adapters for the most common SQL databases support `alter()`, they also support automatic schema migration!
-In your own adapter, if you write the `alter()` method, the same behavior will take effect.
-The feature is configurable using the `migrate` property, which can be set to `safe` (don't touch the schema, period), `drop` (recreate the tables every time the app starts), or `alter` (the default-- merge the schema in the apps' models with what is currently in the database).